MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/hover-port.png" alt-text="Screenshot that highlights the port type when hovering over the port.":::

-Primitive type inputs aren't displayed on the graph.
-You can find these inputs on the **Settings** tab of the pipeline job overview panel for pipeline level inputs, or the component panel for component level inputs.
+The pipeline graph doesn't display primitive type inputs.
+You can find these inputs on the **Settings** tab of the pipeline **Job overview** panel for pipeline level inputs, or the component panel for component level inputs.

 The following screenshot shows the **Settings** tab of a pipeline job, which you can open by selecting **Job overview**.
-To check inputs for a component, double-click the component to open the component panel.
+To check inputs and outputs for a component, double-click the component in the graph to open the component panel.

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/job-overview-setting.png" lightbox="./media/how-to-manage-pipeline-input-output/job-overview-setting.png" alt-text="Screenshot highlighting the job overview setting panel.":::

-When you edit a pipeline in the Designer, the pipeline inputs and outputs are in the **Pipeline interface** panel, and the component inputs and outputs are in the component's panel.
+When you edit a pipeline in the Designer, pipeline inputs and outputs are in the **Pipeline interface** panel, and component inputs and outputs are in the component panel.

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/pipeline-interface.png" alt-text="Screenshot highlighting the pipeline interface in Designer.":::

 ## Promote component inputs/outputs to pipeline level

 Promoting a component's input/output to the pipeline level lets you overwrite the component's input/output when you submit a pipeline job.
-This ability is especially useful when triggering the pipeline by using a REST endpoint.
+This ability is especially useful for triggering pipelines by using REST endpoints.

 The following examples show how to promote component level inputs/outputs to pipeline level inputs/outputs.